postgis/docker-postgis/README.md

 ## Known Issues / Errors

-When You encounter errors due to PostGIS update `OperationalError: could not access file "$libdir/postgis-X.X`, run:
+When you encounter errors due to PostGIS update `OperationalError: could not access file "$libdir/postgis-X.X`, run:

 `docker exec some-postgis update-postgis.sh`

-It will update to Your newest PostGIS.
-Update is idempotent, so it won't hurt when You run it more than once, You will get notification like:
+It will update to your newest PostGIS.
+Update is idempotent, so it won't hurt when you run it more than once.
+You will get a notification like:

 ```log
 Updating PostGIS extensions template_postgis to X.X.X